 I no longer found it a strange thing to think of asking for the prayers of the Blessed Virgin or other saints.
 There is a Christian inscription from around 250 ad that says, “Pray for your parents, Matronata Matrona.
 She lived one year, fifty-two days.”
 What a beautiful vision this brings to mind: an infant alive in the presence of God and the holy angels, interceding for her parents.

 Authority in the Kingdom

-Cardinal Newman famously observed: “to be deep in history is to cease to be Protestant.”
+John Henry Newman famously observed: “To be deep in history is to cease to be Protestant.”
 I found this to be true in my case.
 As I read more Church history, especially the early Church Fathers, and Reformation history from Catholic writers, my Protestant viewpoint was slowly eroded.
 It became clear to me that if there is one Church, which Jesus established, the Catholic Church under the bishop of Rome has the most clear and convincing claim to be that Church.

 A Matter of Conscience

 After this realization, it then became to me a matter of conscience.
 I was convinced that the denominations to which I had belonged were in schism from the one Church that our Lord established, and I came to believe that to continue in separation from that Church would be to sin against my conscience and my Lord.
 My wife and I enrolled in our local parish’s RCIA (Rite of Christian Initiation for Adults) program and after several months of study, we were received into the Catholic Church on June 24, 2012.